 - Mid and West Wales Fire and Rescue Service

-From 24 September 2020, NHS Covid-19 app users will be able to scan (check-in) as they enter a venue.
+NHS Covid-19 app users can scan (check-in) as they enter a venue.
 If people who visited the venue test positive for coronavirus, other app users who were there at the same time may be sent an alert.

 The app notification will never mention the name of your venue, it will just let app users know that they may have come into contact with coronavirus.
 Premises which are required to collect details of staff, customers and visitors must continue to do so, including people who check in through the app.

 Visit the UK Government's website to create posters and QR codes to display at your premises.